 Reduce back pain with yoga blankets

 “If you’re the sort of yogi who goes to a lot of flow classes, you’ve potentially never used a yoga blanket.
-Maybe you’ve reached the point where you’d like to try yoga for more stress relieving purposes, or you’ve been struggling with some back pain.
+Maybe you’ve reached the point where you’d like to try yoga for more stress-relieving purposes, or you’ve been struggling with some back pain.
 Props like yoga blankets, help you as you slow down and go deeper in your practice and help you stay out of pain by customizing the amount of stretch you’re getting.
+This is an article on five ways to reduce back pain with yoga blankets.

-If you’d like to read more of my posts on reducing pain with yoga props, see:
+If you’d like to read more of my articles on reducing pain with yoga props, see:

 Restorative Postures for Lupus Flares HERE.